 Division II and Division III Cheer Programs

-Division II and Division III universities also maintain organized cheer teams.
-These programs may have smaller campuses, but still support structured training and competition opportunities.
+Division II and Division III schools also maintain organized cheer programs.
+These may have smaller campuses, but they still support structured training and real competition opportunities.

 Examples include: